 Michelle has a great appreciation for education and a passion for lifelong learning.
 She is always ready for an adventure and exploring new possibilities.
 She finds her motivation in the making a positive impact on those around her as well as the community she lives in.

 In addition to her work for Kaleidoscope, she currently homeschools her own children.
 In her spare time she enjoys knitting, playing board games with her family, and exploring the outdoors.
 Erin’s favorite thing about teaching is being able to provide opportunities for students to develop their own confidence and creativity.

 Erin is the Kaleidoscope L’Anse Coordinator and an Instructor.
 She has a BS in Equestrian Science and has worked in a variety of educational and therapeutic settings (sometimes with horses, sometimes not).
-Erin is currently in her tenth year as a homeschool mom.
+Erin has been homeschooling since 2011.
 Her interests include sewing, knitting, natural living, reading, exploring the great outdoors, and playing the violin and piano.
 She also is a volunteer EMT in her community.

 As Board Administrative Assistant, Shannon brings her love for organization and attention to detail to our organization.

-For her full-time work, Shannon serves as the Communications Director for the American Heart Association, telling the stories of those affected by heart disease and stroke through digital strategies and media placements.
+Shannon also serves as the Communications Director for the American Heart Association, telling the stories of those affected by heart disease and stroke through digital strategies and media placements.
 Previously, she worked in the communications department for the award-winning Greater Omaha Chamber, where she helped create the city’s brand and retain talent to the area.
 Shannon has volunteered on many boards throughout her professional career, including serving as PRSA Nebraska President.
 She was awarded the “Newcomer of the Year” award from PRSA Nebraska in 2011 .

 Shannon and her husband, Jimmy, have a daughter, Holiday, who takes up all of their free time — and they love every minute of it.

-Alison will be teaching an Optional Learning Experience called “Explore Isle Royale”.
+Alison is Kaleidoscope’s instructor for “Explore Isle Royale.”
 Alison has 20+ years of middle school teaching experience in Texas and Wisconsin.
-For 15 of those years she taught 7th and 8th grades and was the science lead at a small school in Wisconsin where she led science field trips to Isle Royale and Catalina Island in California.
+For 15 of those years, she taught 7th and 8th grades and was the science lead at a small school in Wisconsin where she led science field trips to Isle Royale and Catalina Island in California.
 She has a Bachelor degree in Art Administration and in Elementary Education.
 After her teaching career, and moving permanently into their 1927 log cabin in the Keweenaw, Alison managed the Visitor Center stores for Isle Royale and Keweenaw National Parks for the last 5 years.

-Christy is an instructor at Kaleidoscope L’Anse.
-She teaches Art and Tinker Lab.
+Christy teaches Art and Tinker Lab at Kaleidoscope L’Anse.
 She has worked with kids all of her life!
 When she was 20, she starting working with Youth Programs in the Air Force.
 She worked in the Youth Programs for over 15 years, working with children ages between 5 and 18.
-She, herself has 3 children ranging in ages between 10 and almost 17.
-She has been married for 22 years.
-She has wanted to teach and work with kids since she was a kid.
-She has been going to college on and off for years and hopes to soon finish her degree!
-Until then she’ll stay creative and have fun teaching kids for as long as she’s allowed!
+She has 3 children and has been married for over 20 years.

-Master Dan holds the rank of Master in 2 types of martial arts and high ranks in other styles.
+Master Dan is Kaleidoscope’s Martial Arts instructor.
+He holds the rank of Master in two types of martial arts and high ranks in other styles.
 He has been involved in martial arts training for over 45 years.
 He teaches Tae Kwon Do and portions of five different styles.
 He was the head instructor for the USAF at KI Sawyer for two years and has taught classes for various private schools, colleges, and universities, specializing in self defense training for law enforcement.

 Master Dan’s favorite parts of teaching are watching his student progressing through the various colored belts, and the moment when a student receives a promotion.